derConradus/hypixel-texture-manager/README.md

-# A Webpage to mpick your own texture for Hypixel Skyblock
+# A Webpage to pick your own texture for Hypixel Skyblock